Pupil Premium Overview

 - The achievement gaps between Disadvantaged and non-Disadvantaged pupils on entry due to weak literacy, weak numeracy and poor communication skills.

-- Material deprivation which can impact parental engagement; this can affect independent study and is often linked to social and emotional barriers.
+- Material deprivation which can impact parental engagement; this can affect cultural opportunities for pupils as well as independent study and is often linked to social and emotional barriers.

 - Poor attendance which contributes to poor attainment and therefore a lack of ambition.